Visual SLAM with low limit on hardware

 Kudan is developing the link between the plethora of devices and sensors that we call the Internet of Things (IoT) and Artificial Intelligence: 3D Recognition Computer Vision Technology.
 It provides computers the ability to acquire, process, analyse and understand digital images as well as the ability to map its 3D environment, objects, and understand its location within it.

-Kudan's stereo SLAM mapping and tracking a 6x4m room.
-Despite being a sparse SLAM solution, a dense point cloud is produced, providing more options for tracking and 3D reconstruction.
+Kudan's stereo Visual SLAM mapping and tracking a 6x4m room.
+Despite being a sparse Visual SLAM solution, a dense point cloud is produced, providing more options for tracking and 3D reconstruction.

-Kudan SLAM for Headtracking - Tracking an Existing map
+Kudan Visual SLAM for Headtracking - Tracking an Existing map